TylerTemp/SaintsField/README.md

 1.  **Breaking Changes**: `SepTitle` arguments now aligned with `Separator`: `string title`, `EColor color`, `EAlign eAlign`, `int space`
 2. UI Toolkit: `SepTitle` now supports rich text tags.
-3. Fix single `Layout(keepGrouping: false)` still continuously grouping, `LayoutToggle` not working after version 4.2.0
+3. Fix single `Layout(keepGrouping: false)` still continuously grouping, `LayoutToggle` not working, `LayoutEnd(name)` did not close layout in some cases after version 4.2.0

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.